Financial Aid, Loans & Grants

 The Sponsored Programs Information Network (SPIN) is an interactive database containing sponsored funding information.
 Students may search SPIN for funding opportunities for sources of research support.

 Doctoral Research: The Juran Fellowship Program provides financial support for several PhD research projects at the University of Minnesota.
-Annual awards of $5,000 or $10,000 fund research proposals related to quality management principles.
+Annual awards fund research proposals related to quality management principles.

-International Students: International students (non-immigrant visa holders in F-1 and J-1 student status) in the final stages of their degree may apply for funding through the office of International Student and Scholar Services (ISSS).
-Priority is given to students demonstrating financial hardship.
+International Students: International students (non-immigrant visa holders in F-1 and J-1 student status) may apply for funding through the office of International Student and Scholar Services (ISSS).

 Global Programs and Strategy Alliance: The GPS Alliance administers a number of programs that support international learning and research experiences of graduate and professional students.